TomSeaborne/TomSeaborne/README.md

   <img src="https://img.shields.io/badge/-Mitigate%20Threats%20and%20Vulnerabilities%20with%20Security%20Command%20Center%20Skill-0066CC?style=for-the-badge&logo=artstation&logoColor=white" />
 </a>

-Demonstrating skills in preventing and managing environment threats, identifying and mitigating application vulnerabilities, and responding to security anomalies Mitigate Threats and Vulnerabilities with Security Command Center | Google Cloud Skills Boost using Google Cloud's Security Command Center.
-This hands-on course focused on proactive threat detection, vulnerability assessment, and incident response in multi-cloud environments to strengthen organizational security posture.RetryClaude can make mistakes.
-Please double-check cited sources.
+Demonstrating skills in the following: preventing and managing environment threats, identifying and mitigating application vulnerabilities, and responding to security anomalies.